 Significant amounts of teaching are carried out in groups (typically 8-40 students).
 These provide the opportunity for students to engage with academic staff who have specialist knowledge of the topic, to ask questions of them and to assess their own progress and understanding with the support of peers.
 Students should also expect to make presentations and other contributions to these groups.

 - Simulation and interprofessional learning

 Students work together with future colleagues from nursing, pharmacy and other disciplines, in simulated scenarios that reproduce real life in the healthcare setting.
-A new world-class, large, interprofessional simulation suite will be ready for student use in 2020.
+Queen's has recently opened a dedicated, large interprofessional simulation suite for student use.

 Progress tests are used to assess knowledge.
 Progress Testing allows students to track their development as a learner and provide opportunities for feedback.
 The General Medical Council (GMC) is currently developing proposals for the introduction of a Medical Licensing Assessment (MLA), designed to create a common threshold for entry on to the UK medical register.

-- The General Medical Council (GMC) currently envisage that development and piloting would run from 2021 to 2022 and that the Medical Licensing Assessment (MLA).
-A would be fully implemented from 2023.
+- The General Medical Council (GMC) currently envisage that development and piloting would run from 2021 to 2022 and that the Medical Licensing Assessment (MLA) would be fully implemented from 2024.
 Several QUB staff have been involved in the development of this assessment.
 Progress testing helps prepare our students for the GMC's MLA.

 More information on the MLA is available at this GMC webpage:

 Clinical skills are assessed using OSCEs (Objective Clinical Skills Examinations).

 Project work, presentations and written assignments are used to assess Student Selected Components.